pilotmoon/popclipweb/site/guide/settings.md

 ### App settings

-- **Start at login:** When enabled, PopClip will start automatically when you log in to your Mac.
+- **Start at login:** When enabled, PopClip will start automatically when you log in to your Mac. *(Default: Off)*
 - **Show in menu bar:** When disabled, the icon will be hidden from the menu bar.
-To show PopClip's settings when the icon is hidden, double-click the PopClip app in your Applications folder.
+To show PopClip's settings when the icon is hidden, double-click the PopClip app in your Applications folder. *(Default: On)*
 - **Check for updates** (Standalone edition only): When enabled, PopClip will check for updates automatically in the background.
-You can trigger an immediate update check by un-checking and re-checking this option.
+You can trigger an immediate update check by un-checking and re-checking this option. *(Default: On)*

 :::tip Mac App Store and Setapp editions
 If you have the Mac App Store or Setapp edition, you will not see the *Check for updates* option.
 Updates are managed by the Mac App Store or Setapp.